Cloze test: Implementation

+Programming software to accept all synonyms of a word as valid correct answers to a cloze test is a challenge, as all potential synonyms must be considered.
+An important concept that applies during the automatic creation of cloze tests by software is word clozability.
+Word clozability is defined as: "How often do participants who know this word guess it correctly when it is clozed in a sentence that they haven't seen before?"

+Words that have a large amount of synonyms will have a low word clozability score as the likelihood that the given word will be guessed correctly is reduced.
+Words that are specific and have a low amount of synonyms will have a high clozability score.

 Cloze deletion can also be applied to a graphic organizer, wherein a diagram, map, grid, or image is presented and contextual clues must be used to fill in some labels.
 In particular, when learning an image-heavy subject, such as anatomy, a user of Anki may employ an image occlusion to occlude parts of an image.

 Comparison to other testing methodologies

-Glover, 1989 compared different forms of recall and their effectiveness after time passed for forgetting to occur.
-Glover referred to cloze tests as cued recall, which was found to be less effective than free recall testing (generic cue was given to pupil, the pupil was expected to recall all they knew), but more effective than recognition tests.
+Glover compared different forms of recall and their effectiveness after time passed for forgetting to occur.
+He referred to cloze tests as cued recall, which was found to be less effective than free recall testing (generic cue was given to pupil, the pupil was expected to recall all they knew), but more effective than recognition tests.

 Natural language processing

 Cloze test is often used as an evaluation task in natural language processing (NLP) to assess the performance of the trained language models.
-The tasks have a few different variants, like predicting the answer for the blank with and without providing the right options, predicting the ending sentence of a story or passage, etc.
+The tasks have a few different variants, like predicting the answer for the blank with and without providing the right options, predicting the ending sentence of a story or passage, etc. Since the design of the BERT encoder, it is also used in pre-training language models, in which case it is known as masked language modelling.